aaronpowell/aaronpowell.github.io/src/documents/posts/2010-05-23-client-event-pool.md

---- cson
+---
   title: "Client Event Pool"
   metaTitle: "Client Event Pool"
   description: "Client event pools are great to have disconnected AJAX components on a page"
   revised: "2010-09-13"
   date: "2010-05-23"
-tags: ["javascript","ajax","ms-ajax"]
+  tags:
+    - "javascript"
+    - "ajax"
+    - "ms-ajax"
   migrated: "true"
-urls: ["/client-event-pool"]
+  urls:
+    - "/client-event-pool"
-summary: """
+  summary: ""

-"""
 ---
 I read an article last year about implementing a [Client Event Pool][1] and I really liked the concept.
 Joel shows a very good way to use it but I've been doing my best to find a logical use for it myself.